SkooveLearn PianoDownload on the App Store

 Popular examples of this include the final section of Hey Jude by The Beatles, or the verse in Guns N’ Roses’ Sweet Child O’ Mine.

-Although this progression is sometimes associated with Johann Pachelbel’s Canon in D. Some relatively recent examples include Maroon 5’s song Memories, Belle and Sebastian Get me away from here I’m dying.
+This progression is commonly associated with Johann Pachelbel’s Canon in D. Some relatively recent examples include Maroon 5’s song Memories, Belle and Sebastian Get me away from here I’m dying.

 Pachelbel’s Canon chord progression

-A chord progression can create a narrative.
+As we have heard, chord progressions can create a narrative.
 The order and context and structure of each chord and chord progression can drastically change or subtly alter the atmosphere of the progressions you create.
-Have a go at these progressions and once you’re confident switch the chords, swap them about and see what your changes do to the feeling of each progression:
+Play these progressions and once you’re confident switch the chords, swap them about and see what your changes do to the feeling of each progression:

 • “Happy” progression: I-IV-V